achilles-d/htn2020/README.md

 ## Technology
 The Gyft platform consists of mobile applications (Android and iOS) built using Flutter and Firebase/Google Cloud Services.
 In developing the mobile application, we also used Figma for wireframing.

-## GitHub Repository Breakdown
-The Github repository is separated into two Flutter apps.
-- htn2020: This is the Flutter app with functionalities such as Log In, Sign Up/Register, and Querying data from the Firebase.
-Essentially, this is the backend component of the Flutter app.
-This is prototyped on Android (as half of our team used Android simulators).
-- gyft-1: This is the Flutter app with the UI interface coded up as seen from the Figma wireframe.
-Functionalities include navigation/routing, buttons, and input data.
-This is prototyped on iOS.

 ## Challenges we ran into
 Challenges we ran into fell into two large groups: